 Datasette 1530 began as a search for synergies between vintage 8-bit synthesizers, and hackable lo-fi groove boxes.
 The project expanded into a conceptual mixed-media work spanning print, video, and audio with hints of a dystopian past superimposed over our own 80s and 90s.
 Hackers and activists battle against greedy corporations and a military-industrial complex.
 A data-bent video game-like world is your only interface to multiple other characters aligned by a common goal to fight technology's overreach and the destruction of our physical world.

 The resulting sounds are a nod to Chiptune and Warp’s Artificial Intelligence complications of the early 90s.
-Atmospheric soundscapes and time slipped scattering beats are created with an almost anti-tracker musical mindset.
-There's no programming, only generative sequencing, and live improvisation using a mix of old and new lo-fi technology.
+Atmospheric soundscapes and time slipped scattering beats are created as a counterpoint to tracker music of the time.
+There are no programmed patterns, only generative sequencing, and live improvisation using a mix of old and new lo-fi technology.
 A SidStation made from a computer sound chip from the 80s, calculator like Pocket Operators, and an Arduino synth, are all controlled by artificial life algorithms and human-in-the-loop interaction.
-It’s the soundtrack to a corrupted C64 game that never was…
+It’s the soundtrack to a corrupted C64 game that never was.